Opfour/wifi-sh/README.md

 2) sxiv - image viwer

 # notice
-you cana connect your phone when you scan it with wifiscanner or anyother device which scans it... for now its oky, but there will be more added in future maybe new version or better this shit, you can also change the image viewwe whatever you link in the it , or just open the image the image name is always wifi.png , but you have re remobe the rm , just edit the script if you know !
+Users can connect a phone when its scaned with wifiscanner or any other device which scans it...
+For now, this is ok, but there will be more features added in future releases.
+Users can also modify the image viewer to whatever you link in the it or just open the image.
+The image name will always be wifi.png, but you may have to re-remove the rm command which can be accomplished by editing the script.